How To Find Your Default Gateway AddressPosted June 11, 2018, 8:06 p.m. by Asif Mumtaz

 NOTE: These commands work for Fedora Linux but may not work on other distributions.
 If you are using another distro, check your Linux community forum for details.

-Your default gateway address allows you to open router software admin panel where you can edit router settings.
+Your default gateway address allows you to open a router software admin panel where you can edit router settings.
 It’s often required to troubleshoot your router and network issues.
 We hope you can now find your router address in a minute with these tutorials whether you are using a Windows PC, Linux OS machine, or a Mac running iOS.